Moving Van Cost Calculator: The True Cost of a Rental Truck in 2026

 What This Means

 Your estimate includes the base rental rate, mileage charges (for local rentals), estimated fuel cost, basic insurance, and equipment fees.
-One-way rentals include unlimited mileage but higher base rates.
-Actual fuel costs may vary 10–20% based on driving conditions and speed.
-Always compare quotes from all three major companies for the same dates and truck size — prices can vary by 30–50% for the same route.
+One-way rentals include unlimited miles on Penske, while U-Haul and Budget set a mileage cap and charge ~$1.00/mile for overages — factor that in if your route is long.
+Actual fuel cost varies 10–20% with driving conditions and speed.
+Always pull quotes from all three companies for the same dates and truck size; prices swing 30–50% on the same route depending on one-way truck supply.

 Moving Truck Rental Company Comparison (2026)